'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 His last day as a police officer was in August 1978.

 Rishel continued to wear a badge the rest of his working life as a driver’s license examiner with the Nebraska Department of Motor Vehicles.
-He' retiring Thursday from the DMV.
+He retired Thursday from the DMV.

 When asked if he grieved the loss of his law enforcement dream, he replied, “No. I’m happy with where I’m at.”